William Gilpin (priest): Picturesque

+John Constable's paintings embody the picturesque ideals.

 Unlike other travel writers of his time such as Thomas Pennant, Gilpin included little history and few facts or anecdotes.
 Even Gilpin's descriptions can seem quite vague, concentrating on how scenery conformed to picturesque principles rather than its specifics.
 In a much-quoted passage, Gilpin took things to an extreme, suggesting that "a mallet judiciously used" might render the insufficiently ruinous gable of Tintern Abbey more picturesque.
 In the same work he criticised John Dyer's description of the view from Grongar Hill for giving a distant object too much detail.
 Such passages were easy pickings for satirists such as Jane Austen, as she showed in Northanger Abbey and other novels and works.
 (Elizabeth Bennet, in Pride and Prejudice, notably refuses to join Mr. Darcy and the Bingley sisters in a stroll with the teasing observation, "You are charmingly group'd, and... the picturesque would be spoilt by admitting a fourth.")

 Although he came in for criticism, Gilpin had published at exactly the right time.
 Improved road communications and travel restrictions in continental Europe produced a burst of British domestic tourism in the 1780s and 1790s.
 Many such picturesque tourists were intent on sketching, or at least discussing what they saw in terms of landscape painting.
 Gilpin's works were the ideal companions for the new generation of travellers; they were written specifically for them and not intended as comprehensive travel guides.